Synthetic audiences are useful. They are not magic.

 What synthetic audiences cannot do

-Synthetic audiences should not be treated as a source of designed to support decisions truth.
+Synthetic audiences should not be treated as a source of final truth.

 They cannot: